ARMmbed/mbed-os-5-docs/docs/intros/examples.md

 #### mbed Client

-[Getting started](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-client/): a basic example of mbed Client for mbed OS.
-It demonstrates how to register a device with mbed Device Connector, how to read and write values, and how to deregister.
+[Getting started](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-client/): a basic example of mbed Client for Mbed OS.
+It demonstrates how to register a device with Mbed Device Connector, how to read and write values and how to deregister.

 ### Connectivity